OraOpenSource/OMonAPEX/README.md

 ## Uninstall
 To uninstall Oracle Monitoring application (OMinAPEX) simply delete it from your workspace and revoke the privileges from user by running this command:
-> Revoke select any dictionary from USER;
+> Revoke select any dictionary from DBMON;

 ## Screen Shot and Demo